 Then: convulsions, unconsciousness, brain damage, organ failure, death

-Chronic CO poisoning typically occurs with long-term low-level exposure and is often missed as the correct diagnosis due to its ability to mimic more common conditions.
-Chronic CO poisoning can occur from regular exposure to low-level leaks over an extended period of time but have serious ramifications.
+Chronic CO poisoning can occur due to repeated, long-term, low-level exposure and is often missed as the correct diagnosis due to its ability to mimic more common conditions.
 While victims of chronic CO poisoning are not at risk of immediate death, they will often face long-term health issues that will be unexplained or misdiagnosed during or after continued exposure.

 Symptoms of chronic poisoning show themselves over time and can include: behavior changes, mood disorders, recurring/unexplained illnesses, onset of lung/heart/brain damage, body system interference, toxin poisoning symptoms.